Sizing up nonprofits for your charitable donations

 Income tax benefits

-Donations made to an IRS-qualified 501(c)(3) nonprofit are tax deductible, assuming you itemize deductions on your federal tax return (most states also apply these deductions to state income tax).
+Donations made to an IRS-qualified 501(c)(3) nonprofit are generally tax-deductible, assuming you itemize deductions on your federal tax return (most states also apply these deductions to state income tax).
 Although charitable contributions are 100% deductible, there are limitations on what you can deduct against your Adjusted Gross Income (AGI) in a given year.

 While direct donations to a 501(c)(3) nonprofit may be tax-deductible, donations that cover the cost of attending a charity event may only be partially deductible.
-The money you donate to attend an event is deductible only to the extent that it exceeds the value of running the event.
+The money you donate to attend an event is deductible only to the extent that it exceeds goods or services received in exchange for the contribution.
 For example, let’s say you pay $150 to play in a charity golf tournament.
 If the cost of the greens fees and lunch totaled $100, you could claim only a $50 charitable donation ($150 minus $100 = $50).
 Charities are required to provide you with a statement that discloses goods or services provided in exchange for a donation of more than $75.

 Before donating to a charity, you may first want to determine if it is classified as a 501(c)(3) nonprofit in good standing with the IRS.
-In some cases, a 501(c)(3) nonprofit may have had its tax-exempt status revoked for failure to file IRS Form 990 for three consecutive years.
-You may want to ask charities to send you a copy of the IRS Letter that certified their tax-exempt status.
+In some cases, a 501(c)(3) nonprofit may have had its tax-exempt status revoked for failure to file IRS Form 990 for 3 consecutive years.
+You may want to ask charities to send you a copy of the IRS letter that certified their tax-exempt status, but more current status information may be available on the IRS’ website, through either their Charity Search Tool or Business Master File.

 • A state or US possession (or political subdivision thereof), or the US or the District of Columbia, if made exclusively for public purposes